Green v. County School Board of New Kent County: Decision

 In a unanimous decision the Supreme Court held that New Kent's freedom of choice plan did not comply with the mandate of Brown II "to effectuate a transition" to a "unitary" school system.

 New Kent argued that Brown only required that states "take down the fence" keeping students from attending the schools they wanted, but did not require racially balanced school enrollment.

-The Court's skepticism of New Kent's freedom of choice plan was due in part to the county's slowness: "it is relevant that this first step did not come until some 11 years after Brown I was decided and 10 years after Brown II directed the making of a 'prompt and reasonable start.' ...
+The Court was skeptical of New Kent's freedom of choice plan due in part to the county's slowness: "it is relevant that this first step did not come until some 11 years after Brown I was decided and 10 years after Brown II directed the making of a 'prompt and reasonable start.' ...
 Moreover, a plan that, at this late date, fails to provide meaningful assurance of prompt and effective disestablishment of a dual system is also intolerable.
 'The time for mere 'deliberate speed' has run out,' Griffin v.
 County School Board, 377 U. S. 218, 377 U. S. 234."

 Although the Court did not rule that all "freedom of choice" plans were unconstitutional, it held that in New Kent County's case the freedom-of-choice plan violated the Constitution:

 "Freedom of choice" is not a sacred talisman; it is only a means to a constitutionally required end—the abolition of the system of segregation and its effects.
 If the means prove effective, it is acceptable, but if it fails to undo segregation, other means must be used to achieve this end.

 Green required school districts to "come forward with a plan that...promises to realistically work now."